syedusama5556/InstagramDownload/README.md

 Instagram Photo and video download helper library.

+**Update on May 22, 2020: Due to Instagram no longer allowing anonymous users to view photos/videos, this library is currently not working.
+A new version 7 is in the works, but there is no ETA yet.
+Only IGTV videos are working now**

 *Old and unsupported versions*
  - [Legacy 1.0 pre-composer](https://github.com/Ayesh/InstagramDownload/tree/1.0)
  - [2.x branch with for PHP ^7.1](https://github.com/Ayesh/InstagramDownload/tree/2.x)